ReSurfEMG/learning/README.md

 Video demonstrations: to see videos click the links below (more on the way)

+About binders:
 [![VIDEO SHOULD OPEN FROM HERE](https://img.youtube.com/vi/JK4wCsqnVdQ/0.jpg)](https://youtu.be/JK4wCsqnVdQ)

+About the dashboard:
 [![VIDEO SHOULD OPEN FROM HERE](https://img.youtube.com/vi/X4TDZzDOvMg/0.jpg)](https://youtu.be/X4TDZzDOvMg)

+About the researcher interface:
 [![VIDEO SHOULD OPEN FROM HERE](https://img.youtube.com/vi/oY6ZhzxDl9k/0.jpg)](https://youtu.be/oY6ZhzxDl9k)